heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 1.
 The Architectural Control Committee (ACC).

 If an ACC is elected by the Association members, its decisions shall be final and binding; however, applications may be resubmitted.
 New members shall be elected for a term of at least one (1) year by a majority vote of the members of the Association.
 If any member of the Committee is unable or unwilling to act, the remaining members shall elect a successor to serve the balance of the unexpired term.
-The Board of Directors or the ACC shall not be liable in damages to any person submitting a request for approval or to any owner within the property by reason Of any action, failure to act, approval or disapproval with regard to any such request.
+The Board of Directors or the ACC shall not be liable in damages to any person submitting a request for approval or to any owner within the property by reason of any action, failure to act, approval or disapproval with regard to any such request.

 ### Section 2.
 Approval Required.

 None of the following actions may be taken until plans and specifications for the same have been approved in writing by the Board of Directors or by the Architectural Control Committee:

 1. Clearing of any lot.
-2. Removal any growing tree larger than 1 O" at its base.
+2. Removal any growing tree larger than 1O" at its base.
 3. Construction of any building or structure, including outbuildings, fences, and walls.
 4. Alteration of the exterior of any building or improvement, including any change in exterior color and type of roof other than architectural grade shingles, shakes, tile or high-grade metal as approved at the May, 2001 Association meeting.
 5. Excavation, grading or removal of dirt, except as may be necessary for the construction of any improvement approved by the ACC.